 CBD and Pets Update: What’s best for your ‘furry companion’?

-As a quick recap, pet owners have also for years turned to CBD as way to soothe their pets, for many of the same ailments – for pain caused by arthritis in older pets, anxiety due to separation, stress, loud noise etc. It is believed that it can also help prevent seizures.Understanding CBD and Its Mechanisms in Pets
+As a quick recap, pet owners have used CBD for years to soothe their pets, for many of the same ailments.
+It’s used for pain caused by arthritis in older pets, anxiety due to separation, stress, loud noise, and more.
+It’s also believed to help prevent seizures.

-But it is CBD safe for pets?
 Is it recommended?
 New studies say the answer to both questions is YES.

-Updated research and consultations with veterinarians reveal that the most promising areas for treatment with CBD for cats and dogs are for the following prioritized list of conditions, although there are others:
+Updated research and consultations with veterinarians reveal that the most promising areas for treatment with CBD for cats and dogs are for the following list of conditions, although there are others:

 1. Pain and Inflammation (Osteoarthritis and Joint Pain)

 A 2018 study published in Frontiers in Veterinary Science examined the effects of CBD oil on dogs with osteoarthritis.
 The study found that 80% of the dogs showed significant improvement in pain relief and mobility after CBD treatment.
-The dogs were administered a dosage of 2 mg/kg of CBD oil twice daily, which led to a noticeable reduction in their discomfort and an increased willingness to be physically active.
+The dogs got a dosage of 2 mg/kg of CBD oil twice daily, which led to a noticeable reduction in their discomfort and an increased willingness to be physically active.

 2. Seizure Management (Epilepsy)